Ficool

 No matter what, he had survived!

-Jing Yang spat out a mouthful of wolf fur, stepping on the wolf corpse to declare victory, but his expression changed suddenly.
+Arthur spat out a mouthful of wolf fur through the wolf's mouth, but his expression changed suddenly.
 The reason was that after falling back into the pile of corpses, he inadvertently saw the swaddle the gray-coated woman had clung to even in death...
-Jing Yang had thought this woman was likely his mother in this new world, and he was the one who had crawled out of the swaddle, reborn...
+Arthur had thought this woman was likely his mother in this new world, and he was the one who had crawled out of the swaddle, reborn...

 But this small swaddle was clearly meant for a newborn.